WillUHD/WillUHD/README.md

 Java, Python, C++, and a load more Markdown.

-> Life's most persistent and aspiring question is, "What are you doing for others?"
+> Being appropriate does not always mean conforming; often it means just the opposite.
 >
-> -- Martin Luther King Jr.
+> -- Donda West